Streamlining the Out-of-Pocket Reimbursement Process

 Consumer Products & Services Member: Out-of-pocket expenses are discouraged (roughly 3% of T&E spend).
 They are reimbursed through Concur, with a direct deposit to the individual’s personal bank account.

-How significant of an issue is out-of-pocket reimbursements at your company?
+How significant of an issue are out-of-pocket reimbursements at your company?
 Is there an opportunity to streamline this often cumbersome process?